aribamin/MongoMessenger/README.md

   arib1, Arib Amin. <br />
   jennif11, Jennifer Wang <br />

-# Group work break-down strategy - Started: 23 March, 2024 || Completion: By hand-in deadline
+# Group work break-down strategy - Started: 23 March, 2024 || Completion: April 1, 2024
 Our group adopted a collaborative approach where we divided the tasks based on individual strengths and interests.
 Here's a breakdown of the work items among partners:

 Arib <br />